tankarageldi/sentiment-analysis-tool/README.md

 ## Steps

-1. Load the Dataset
+1.Load the Dataset
 The dataset is loaded using pandas:

 ```python
 import pandas as pd